bitwarden/help/_articles/hosting/install-on-premise.md

 ## Configure Your Domain

-bitwarden will be served through ports 80 (http) and 443 (https) on the localhost machine.
+By default, bitwarden will be served through ports 80 (http) and 443 (https) on the localhost machine.
 You should open these ports so that bitwarden can be accessed from within and/or outside of the network.
+You can choose different ports during installation if you like.

-It you are serving bitwarden to the outside world you will need to configure a domain name with DNS records that point to your host machine (ex. bitwarden.company.com).
-You should configure this domain before beginning your bitwarden installation.
+It you are serving bitwarden to the outside world you will need to configure a domain name with DNS records that point to your host machine (ex. bitwarden.company.com). *You should configure this domain before beginning your bitwarden installation.*

+Alternatively, if you are only testing you can install bitwarden to the "localhost" domain.

 ## Install Docker